t-mart/wap/docs/config.rst

 ^^^^^^^^^^^^^^^^^^

 **Required**.
-The path, relative the parent directory of the configuration file, of the directory to include in your packaged addon.
+The path, relative the parent directory of the configuration file, of the addon directory to include in your package.

 This cannot be a file -- it must be a directory because only directories are installable into WoW addons folders.